-In today’s world, oftentimes our Christian faith feels like a point of difference that isn’t seen as a strength for our business.
+In today’s world, oftentimes Christian business leadership and our faith feels like a point of difference that isn’t seen as a strength for our business.
 In fact, people may tell us we will never get anywhere by living like a saint.

 But for those of us who truly trust in the Lord, our faith is a treasure trove of strength that can help us navigate smooth sailing on rough seas.

 There are many blessings we gain from choosing to walk with Christ.
 Some of these blessings include: a desire for honesty, humility, integrity and perseverance.
 The Holy Spirit dwells in us and plants these desires in us, and they truly are strengths that promote Christ in our lives.

 As Christian business leaders, we have the opportunity to be viewed in a different light as we go through our work days.

 The Christian Leadership Strengths You Gain from Walking in Faith